 Twain had Mrs. Sigourney in mind when he created the Huckleberry Finn character Emeline Grangerford, who wrote treacly funeral verses.

 “In these faded verses there now appears to be little real thought, still less real poetry,” wrote Francis Parsons in 1922.

 Critics have recently rediscovered Mrs. Sigourney.
 They credit her with establishing herself as the first female poet with a distinctly American voice.
-Her fame and money inspired many young women to become poets, and her autobiography was the first written by a poet, dramatist or novelist – a forerunner of Lillian Hellman’s Pentimento.
+Her fame and money inspired many young women to become poets.
+Her autobiography was the first written by a poet, dramatist or novelist – a forerunner of Lillian Hellman’s Pentimento.
 She wrote about injustice to Native Americans and advocated an end to slavery.
-She remained committed to the education of deaf children, supporting Thomas Gallaudet’s school for the deaf until her death.
+She also remained committed to the education of deaf children, supporting Thomas Gallaudet’s school for the deaf until her death.

 Ye say they all have passed away,That noble race and brave,That their light canoes have vanishedFrom off the crested wave;That ’mid the forests where they roamedThere rings no hunter shout,But their name is on your waters,Ye may not wash it out.’Tis where Ontario’s billowLike Ocean’s surge is curled,Where strong Niagara’s thunders wakeThe echo of the world.Where red Missouri bringethRich tribute from the west,And Rappahannock sweetly sleepsOn green Virginia’s breast.

 Lydia Sigourney died on June 10, 1865.
-After her death, reported the tenant living in her house, nice old ladies from the country made the pilgrimage to her home where they plucked a sprig of lilac and viewed the rooms where Mrs. Sigourney ‘mused.’
+Then after her death, reported the tenant living in her house, nice old ladies from the country made pilgrimages to her home.
+There they plucked a sprig of lilac and viewed the rooms where Mrs. Sigourney ‘mused.’